fbpx

 Memory Care

-Memory care is designed for older adults living with Alzheimer’s and other forms of dementia.
-There are two main types of care available – assisted living and skilled nursing.
-In assisted living memory care, residents receive help with their activities of daily living while in a secure environment.
-These environments are designed for those with memory challenges.
+In assisted living memory care, residents receive help with daily activities in a secure and supportive environment.
+These spaces are specifically designed for individuals with memory challenges.

 Memory care may be a good fit if you are: